-The gauge fixing term for the Cheung-Remmen variables only influence the propagator for $\goh$ and do not enter any other expressions.
-This parameter called \texttt{GaugeFixingEpsilonCR} and it is a global constant.
+The gauge fixing term for the Cheung-Remmen variables only influences the propagator for $\goh$ and does not enter any other expressions.
+This parameter, called \texttt{GaugeFixingEpsilonCR}, is a global constant.
 Similar to the gauge fixing parameter of general relativity, it is set to be $-1/2$ at the initialisation, so the $\goh$ propagator has a simple form \eqref{CR_propagator_hh}.
 The only difference present in the particular realisation of these rules is the difference in the overall factor in the $\goh$ propagator.
 The propagator contains a factor $\kappa^{d-4}$ which we omit for the sake of brevity.

 The propagator for $B^\lambda_{\alpha\beta}$ is algebraic (since this is an auxiliary field), so it does not contain any momenta.
-The model also includes the ghost propagator, but it matches the ghost propagator for general relativity and given by the same command.
+The model also includes the ghost propagator, which matches the ghost propagator in general relativity and is given by the same command.

 The following rules describe interaction vertices: